Abortion in North Dakota

-Following the United States Supreme Court's ruling to overturn Roe v.
-Wade on June 24, 2022, the state's trigger law, HB 1466, been blocked by a district court since July.
-Under the trigger law, performance of an abortion is a Class C felony subject to a maximum penalty of five years' imprisonment, a $10,000 fine, or both.
-The person performing the abortion who is charged under the law can only be excused from criminal liability by proving one of the following affirmative defenses: the abortion was necessary to prevent the death of the mother, the pregnancy resulted from rape or incest, or the individual performing the abortion was acting in the scope of his or her regulated profession and under the direction of a physician.
-A state district court issued a preliminary injunction preventing enforcement of the law while the court is deciding the merits of the case, and the North Dakota Supreme Court has upheld this injunction.
+Following the United States Supreme Court's landmark ruling to overturn Roe v.
+Wade on June 24, 2022, the state's trigger law, HB 1466, was blocked by the district court, which was upheld by the North Dakota Supreme Court.
+SB 2150 was passed in response to this, making performance of an abortion is a Class C felony subject to a maximum penalty of five years' imprisonment, a $10,000 fine, or both.
+The law provides exceptions for medical necessity, or rape or incest when performed before 6 weeks, or if an individual assisting was unaware they were assisting an illegal abortion.
+In 2024, Judge Bruce Romanick overturned the state's abortion ban.